 Our Clergy & Staff

 St. Andrew's has been without a Rector or Priest in Charge for nearly a year.
 We are very pleased that Fr.
-Joel Morsch was called to St. Andrew's and officiated at his first Sunday services on December 16.
+Joel Morsch was called to St. Andrew's and officiated at his first Sunday services on December 16, 2018.
+His installation as Rector occurred on February 16, 2019.

 The Reverend Joel James Morsch

 In December 2018, Fr.
 Joel Morsch became the thirty-third priest called to serve St. Andrew's as Rector.
 Previously, Fr.
-Joel Morsch was Rector of Christ Church, Bradenton, Florida.
-He is married to Barbara and has grown children, including one daughter who lives in Bloomington, Illinois.
+Joel Morsch was Rector of Christ Church, Bradenton, Florida for twelve years.
+He is married to Barbara and has three grown daughters and five grandchildren.
+Two of his daughters live in Bloomington, Illinois and the third lives in John’s Creek, Georgia.

 Fr.
-Joel lived, worked and volunteered in St. Charles, Illinois in the business world for 23 years before heeding God’s call to go to Nashotah House Seminary.
-He graduated in 1998.
+Joel lived, worked and volunteered in St. Charles, Illinois for many years before hearing God’s call to the priesthood.
+He was ordained to the diaconate in 1997.
+He graduated from Nashotah House Theological Seminary in 1998.

 After ordination, he went to St. John’s Episcopal Church in Naperville, Illinois as Associate Rector from 1998 until 2002.
 In 2002, he was called to the Episcopal Church of the Resurrection in Franklin, Tennessee as Rector.
-He was in Franklin, Tennessee until 2006.
+He was in Franklin, Tennessee until 2006 then became Rector at Christ Church.

 The Reverend Arnold Hoffman, Ph.D.